dimagi/commcare-hq/docs/apps/advanced_app_features.rst

 These features allow the user to select a destination for the user to be automatically navigated to after filling out a particular form.
-To support this, HQ needs to figure out how to get to the requested destination, both the actions taken (user selecting a form or menu) and the data needed (which needs to be pulled from somewhere, typically the session, ino order to automatically navigate the user instead of asking them to provide it).
+To support this, HQ needs to figure out how to get to the requested destination, both the actions taken (user selecting a form or menu) and the data needed (which needs to be pulled from somewhere, typically the session, in order to automatically navigate the user instead of asking them to provide it).

 End of form navigation ("EOF nav") allows for a couple of specific locations, such as going back to the form's module or its parent module.
 EOF nav also has a "previous screen" option this is particularly fragile, since it requires HQ to